AbuAbdULLAH-MuhammadAli/pic2kcal/README.md

 1. Scraping
     1. Download fddb.info to html files using wget (sadly much more resource intensive than it should be since fddb.info immediately closes http connections after every call). `wget -4 -nc -r -l inf --adjust-extension --page-requisites --include-directories='/db/de/produktgruppen,/db/de/lebensmittel' https://fddb.info/db/de/produktgruppen/produkt_verzeichnis/index.html --reject jpg,png -o log4 --waitretry=3 -U 'Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/74.0.3729.169 Safari/537.36b`
     2. Run the steps in the [scraping](scraping/) directory one by one.
+    3. `cd data/recipes && sqlite3 processed_data.sqlite3 'select data from recipes' |pv |jq -s > processed_data.json`

+    This will give you these files:

+    * `data/recipes/processed_data.json` containing all the recipes
+    * `data/recipes/img/*` containing all the recipe pictures
+    * `data/fddb_data.json` containing all the nutritional values

 2. Ingredients Matching

     Run all the notebooks in the [extract_ingredients](extract_ingredients/) directory.

+    This will give you these files:

+    * `data/recipes/parsed_amounts.json` created by step 1 containing the unique amounts from the recipes parsed into (count, unit) tuples
+    * `data/recipe-ingredient-to-fooddb.json` created by step 2 containing a mapping of all unique ingredient names from the recipes to a list of fooddb ingredients sorted by their matching accuracy
+    * `data/recipes/recipes_matched.jsonl` created by step 3 that contains all recipes with the additional attribute `nutritional_values` for the whole recipe and with the matched ingredient for each original ingredient.
+    * `data/recipes/ingredients_common.json` created by step 4 containing the most common ingredients used for the ingredients prediction in the network

 3. Dataset creation

     Run [nn/data/do.sh](nn/data/do.sh) to create the three datasets (per 100g, per portion and per recipe).
 Image files will be created as symlinks to the results from the scraping scripts.

+    **Input**: `data/recipes/recipes_matched.jsonl` and `data/recipes/ingredients_common.json` from above.

+    **Output**: `nn/data/extracted_v3_per_{100g,recipe,portion}/{train,test,val}{/*.png,.json}`

 3. Model Training